Top Online Communications Degree Programs

 Graduate Communications Programs

 In many cases, you can choose a concentration.
-For example, a concentration in Digital Strategy could cover how to deploy digital media to achieve business goals.
-Some programs even focus on a particular industry.
-For instance, a health communications program delves into communication strategies for medical and wellness organizations.
-That includes everything from publishing medical findings to talking more effectively with patients.
+For example, you could choose Digital Strategy.
+On this path, you could cover how you would deploy digital media.
+This is so you can help companies achieve business goals.
+In some programs, you will focus on a particular industry.
+For instance, in a health and communications program, you will delve into communication strategies.
+But, you will focus specifically on medical and wellness organizations.
+On this path, you will also cover medical findings.
+In addition, you could cover talking more effectively with patients.

 - Master of Arts (M.A.) in Communication

 - Ph.D. in Communication

 - No application fee for April & June terms.

 - Take advantage of some of the nation’s most affordable tuition rates, while earning a degree from a private, nonprofit, NEASC accredited university

 - Qualified students with 2.5 GPA and up may receive up to $20K in grants & scholarships

 - Multiple term start dates throughout the year.
 24/7 online classroom access.

 - Ranked #8 by U.S.News & World Report for Best Online Bachelor’s Programs

 - Apply up to 90 transfer credits for bachelor’s students, and 9 transfer credits for master’s degree students.